react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 ### Helpers

-The nativestack navigator adds the following methods to the navigation object:
+The native stack navigator adds the following methods to the navigation object:

 #### `replace`